Sadly the Cecilian Singers were disbanded after their last concert at St. Philips, Evington, Leicester on 8th December 2023

-Inspired by Saint Cecilia, the patron saint of music, this aptly named chamber choir of thirty mixed voices has been gracing the musical scenes of this country and abroad for thirty five years.
-Although the choir is based in Leicester, many of its members travel an extraordinary number of miles to join their Music Director, Jeremy Jackman for his all day Saturday workshops, together with intervening rehearsals taken by their Assistant Music Director Guy Turner.
-All members have had wide experience of choral singing and many also have a high reputation as soloists
+Inspired by Saint Cecilia, the patron saint of music, this aptly named chamber choir of twenty mixed voices has been gracing the musical scenes of this country and abroad for thirty five years.
+Although the choir is based in Leicester, many of its members travel an extraordinary number of miles to join their new Music Director, Benjamin Kirk for his all day Saturday workshops, together with intervening rehearsals taken by their Assistant Music Director Guy Turner.
+All members have had wide experience of choral singing and many also have a high reputation as soloists.

 Their broad repertoire includes music from the Renaissance to the present day, with new works written especially for them by contemporary composers, including Jeremy Jackman.